Mane wins African player of year award

 The last twelve months have proved historic for women's football in Africa, with the inaugural African Champions League taking place in late 2021 - with winners Mamelodi Sundowns of South Africa named club of the year.

-Meanwhile, Ghana's Evelyn Badu - who was with Hasaacas Ladies before moving to Norway - took both the young player and first interclub player award.
+Meanwhile, Ghana's Evelyn Badu, who was with Hasaacas Ladies before moving to Norway, took both the young player and first interclub player award.

-Player of the Year (men): Sadio Mane (Senegal & Bayern Munich), Edouard Mendy (Senegal & Chelsea), Mohamed Salah (Egypt & Liverpool).
+Player of the Year (men): Sadio Mane (Senegal & Bayern Munich)

-Player of the Year (women): Grace Chanda (Zambia & BIIK Kazygurt), Ajara Nchout Njoya (Cameroon & Inter Milan) and Asisat Oshoala (Nigeria & Barcelona).
+Player of the Year (women): Asisat Oshoala (Nigeria & Barcelona)

-Interclub Player of the Year (women): Evelyn Badu (Ghana & Sekondi Hasaacas Ladies/Alvaldsnes), Andile Dlamini (South Africa & Mamelodi Sundowns), Bambanani Mbanie (South Africa & Mamelodi Sundowns).

-Interclub Player of the Year (men): Achraf Dari (Morocco & Wydad Athletic Club), Aliou Dieng (Mali & Al Ahly), Mohamed El Shenawy (Egypt & Al Ahly).

-Young Player of the Year (women):Evelyn Badu (Ghana & Sekondi Hasaacas Ladies/Alvaldsnes), Doris Boaduwaa (Ghana & Sekondi Hasaacas Ladies), Yasmine Zouhir (Morocco & AS Saint-Etienne).
+Young Player of the Year (women):Evelyn Badu (Ghana & Sekondi Hasaacas Ladies/Alvaldsnes)

-Young Player of the Year (men): Karim Konate (Cote d'Ivoire & ASEC/RB Salzburg), Pape Matar Sarr (Senegal & Tottenham Hotspur), Hannibal Mejbri (Tunisia & Manchester United).
+Young Player of the Year (men): Pape Matar Sarr (Senegal & Tottenham Hotspur)

-Coach of the Year (women):Desiree Ellis (South Africa), Bruce Mwape (Zambia), Reynald Pedros (Morocco), Jerry Tshabalala (Mamelodi Sundowns).

-Coach of the Year (men): Aliou Cisse (Senegal), Carlos Queiroz (Egypt), Walid Regragui (Wydad Athletic Club).

-Club of the Year (women): AS FAR (Morocco), Hasaacas Ladies (Ghana), Mamelodi Sundowns (South Africa).
+Club of the Year (women): Mamelodi Sundowns (South Africa).

-Club of the Year (men): Al Ahly (Egypt), RS Berkane (Morocco), Wydad Athletic Club (Morocco).
+Club of the Year (men): Wydad Athletic Club (Morocco).

+Interclub Player of the Year (women): Evelyn Badu (Ghana & Sekondi Hasaacas Ladies/Alvaldsnes)

+Interclub Player of the Year (men): Mohamed El Shenawy (Egypt & Al Ahly).

-Goal of the Year: Zouhair El Moutaraji (Morocco & Wydad Athletic Club), Gabadinho Mhango (Malawi & Orlando Pirates), Pape Ousmane Sakho (Senegal & Simba).
+Goal of the Year: Pape Ousmane Sakho (Senegal & Simba).

+and he's got one(oh and he's gone to a bigger club who win their league on a regular basis not once every 30 years) and that was a ghost title